prt-prt/esp32-MotorController/v2/WIRING.md

    - ESP32-S2 Mini
    - DRV8833 driver board
    - Step-up converter
-   - Toggle switch
+   - Toggle switch or USB power switch
+   - USB splitter/adapter
    - Powerbank
    - Jumper wires

+2. **Prepare the power switch**:
+   - Option 1: Install the USB power switch in-line with the USB cable from the powerbank
+   - Option 2: Cut the red wire in a USB cable and connect the toggle switch

-2. **Mount the components**:
+3. **Mount the components**:
    - Secure all components to the robot chassis
-   - Position the toggle switch in an accessible location
+   - Position the power switch in an easily accessible location
    - Ensure motors are properly installed on the chassis

-3. **Connect the power circuit**:
+4. **Connect the power circuit**:
-   - Connect the powerbank's USB output to the ESP32-S2 Mini's USB-C port
+   - Connect the powerbank's USB output to the power switch
-   - Connect the powerbank's 5V output to one terminal of the toggle switch
+   - Connect the power switch output to the USB splitter
+   - Connect one output from the splitter to the ESP32-S2 Mini's USB-C port
-   - Connect the other terminal of the switch to the step-up converter input
+   - Extract 5V/GND from the second output and connect to the step-up converter input
    - Connect the step-up converter's 6V output to VM on the DRV8833
    - Connect all ground lines together (powerbank, ESP32-S2 Mini, step-up converter, DRV8833)

-4. **Connect the control circuit**:
+5. **Connect the control circuit**:
    - Connect GPIO7 on ESP32-S2 Mini to AIN1 on DRV8833
    - Connect GPIO8 on ESP32-S2 Mini to AIN2 on DRV8833
    - Connect GPIO9 on ESP32-S2 Mini to BIN1 on DRV8833
    - Connect GPIO10 on ESP32-S2 Mini to BIN2 on DRV8833

-5. **Connect the motors**:
+6. **Connect the motors**:
    - Connect left motor to AOUT1 and AOUT2 on DRV8833
    - Connect right motor to BOUT1 and BOUT2 on DRV8833

-6. **Test the circuit**:
+7. **Test the circuit**:
-   - Power on the circuit using the toggle switch
+   - Power on the circuit using the global power switch
    - Verify that the ESP32-S2 Mini powers up correctly
    - Check voltage levels at the DRV8833 VM pin (should be approximately 6V)

 ## Advantages of This Setup

-1. **Improved control**:
+1. **True global control**:
-   - Toggle switch allows quick motor power control
-   - ESP32-S2 Mini can remain powered for programming while motors are disabled
+   - One switch powers the entire system on or off
+   - No need to disconnect the powerbank when not in use
+   - Prevents battery drain during storage

 2. **Simplified power management**:
+   - Single power source (powerbank)
-   - Direct USB power to the ESP32-S2 Mini
+   - Clean power distribution to all components
-   - Clean, regulated power for the microcontroller
-   - Separate power path for motors
+   - Separate power paths for ESP32-S2 Mini and motors after the split

 3. **Enhanced development experience**:
-   - Native USB support makes programming easier
-   - Can debug/program while connected to computer
+   - Native USB support when connected to computer
-   - No external programmer required
+   - When programming/debugging, can disconnect the powerbank and use computer USB
+   - Single switch operation for field testing

 4. **Compact design**:
    - ESP32-S2 Mini has a smaller footprint than ESP32-CAM